lmm-git/docker-dovecot-solr/README.md

 ## First steps
 Before you start please note the two main problems with this docker image:

-1. This image contains a solr instance which is not compatible to dovecot by default
+1. This image contains a solr instance which is not compatible to all versions of dovecot by default; up to date versions should work out of the box
 2. This image **does not** support any authentication or encryption

 ### Installation of solr